tari/83pa28d/content/lesson/week4/day23.md

 ### Mode 1

-At a frequency of about 140Hz or less, the CPU executes a RST `38H` instruction.
+The CPU executes a `RST 38h` instruction when an external interrupt occurs; normally this is triggered by a [hardware timer](#interrupt-maintenance) that ticks at about 140 Hz.
 The TI-83 Plus uses this interrupt to detect keys, blink the cursor, check the linkport, etc.

 The system interrupt uses SP (naturally) and IY, so if you want to use